mattleblanc/current-KoLMafia/README.md

 current-KoLMafia
 ================

-A simple script and  webpage to describe how to automatically download and launch the current build of KoL Mafia, an advanced interface for the online adventure game Kingdom of Loathing.
+A simple script to automatically download and launch the current build of KoL Mafia, an advanced interface for the online adventure game Kingdom of Loathing.

 You can obtain the script by checking out the repository from the command line, like this: